 Rhetoric as Inquiry and Advocacy

-Most neutrally, rhetoric is the theory, practice and critical analysis of persuasion, used in coming to judgments—and in bringing others to those judgments.
+Most neutrally, rhetoric is the theory, practice and critical analysis of persuasion, used in coming to judgments (i.e., self-persuasion) and in bringing others to those judgments.
 It operates in the vast spaces between definitely Yes and assuredly No: the region of surmise rather than certainty, of what is wise or unwise, prudent or imprudent, plausible or implausible, probable or improbable.

 Where there is politics there is persuasion, aimed at seizing opportunities, meeting challenges, and thus realizing interests.